There are some changes to your Canada PRO deposits this year.

 Bottom Line

 Canada PRO is a payment that you will receive if you are eligible for one or more of the following benefits: the Northern Ontario Energy Credit, the Ontario Energy and Property Tax Credit, the Ontario Sales Tax Credit, and the Alberta Child and Family Benefit.
-These benefits are designed to help low- to moderate-income residents of Ontario and Alberta cover some of the costs they may encounter.
-Each has its own eligibility criteria, which often includes income, family status, and where you live.
+These benefits are designed to help low to moderate-income residents of Ontario and Alberta cover some of the costs they may encounter.
+Each has eligibility criteria, which often include income, family status, and where you live.